 Kenneth Sidney AYRES

-Ken Ayres (left) with his younger brother Gordon.
+Ken Ayres (left) with his younger brother Gordon, in about 1940.
 Image courtesy of Steve Ayres.

 Elsie and Frank married in May 1913 at St Laurence’s Church in South Hinksey, their first child Nellie having been born about six months earlier (and her birth registered in Wandsworth, London).
 Their next child Kenneth was born in November 1914, followed by Gordon in May 1920.